tanya34fish/fpmc/README.md

 # Basketrec
 ## Next-Basket Recommendation
 * This project implemented a BPR-based recommendation.
+It extends the FPMC model by considering 2 previous baskets to predict next basket.
 * Origin paper: Factorizing personalized Markov chains for next-basket recommendation (WWW, 2010)

 ## Implementation
-* This project is modified from codes of Tag Recommender which is also proposed by Steffen Rendle
+* This project is modified from codes of Tag Recommender which is also proposed by Steffen Rendle.
 * please see this website for details.
 * http://www.informatik.uni-konstanz.de/rendle/software/tag-recommender/
 * Reference: Steffen Rendle, Lars Schmidt-Thieme (2010): Pairwise Interaction Tensor Factorization for Personalized Tag Recommendation, in Proceedings of the Third ACM International Conference on Web Search and Data Mining (WSDM 2010), ACM.